LubinKerhuel/hugo/content/author/lubin/_index.md

 +++

-Most projects to practice control theory done during my school time (1999-2005) ended-up with simple PID algorithm tuned with successive trials.
+Control projects realized during my school years (1999-2005) ended-up with simple PID algorithm tuned through successive trials.
-Developpements on embedded systems requires so much time than the **remaining time for modeling, identification and simulation was almost null**.
+Embedded systems programming takes so much time and the time left for modeling, identification and simulation was almost null.

-Looking at a better possibility, the first attempt to target dsPIC 16f with the Simulink code generator failed due to compiler incompatibility.
-In 2005 however, the dsPIC 33f compiler and the generated code gets compatible thus I continued testing which ended up with a blockset targetting dsPIC 33f.
+I started developing a blockset for Simulink targeting dsPIC 33F microcontrollers to overcome such constraint.

 $$
 \text{One push button}